Hostiles and Calamities: Plot

-Negan brings Eugene along to the factory floor as he accuses Dr. Carson of allowing Daryl to go free.
+Negan publicly accuses Dr. Carson of allowing Daryl to go free.
 Dr. Carson refutes this, but Negan shows him a note they found in his office admitting to this, which Dwight had secretly cut from Sherry's letter and planted there.
 Dr. Carson attempts to blame Dwight, but Dwight remains steadfast.
+Negan goes onto explain that he knows Dwight is not lying, because if he ever found Sherry alive then he would lose the rest of his face.
 Negan prepares to brand Dr. Carson with a hot iron, but Dr. Carson relents and admits to letting Daryl go.
-As punishment, Negan throws Dr. Carson into the furnace, burning him to death.
+As punishment, Negan throws Dr. Carson into the furnace, burning him to death, horrifying several members of the community.

-Back in his apartment, Eugene tells Tanya and Frankie that he knows the pills are for Negan, not Amber, and refuses to turn them over; they angrily leave.
-Negan later arrives and prepares to ask Eugene a question, but Eugene quickly responds "I'm Negan", pledging his allegiance to the Saviors.
-The next day, Eugene is overseeing defense preparations outside Sanctuary.
+Back in his room, Eugene tells Tanya and Frankie that he knows the pills are for Negan, not Amber, and refuses to turn them over.
+He accepts their berating that he is a coward but he reminds them that it would be pointless for them to rat him out to Negan, as they are replaceable and he is not; they angrily leave.
+Later, as Eugene is eating from his newly acquired jar of pickles, Negan arrives in what initially appears in a hostile mood and Eugene is visibly shaken.
+Negan says that Eugene no longer needs to be scared and prepares to ask him a question, but Eugene quickly responds "I'm Negan", pledging his allegiance to the Saviors.
+The next day, Eugene is overseeing defense preparations outside Sanctuary and as he eats another pickle he is joined by Dwight and they both declare that they "are Negan".